CongSon01/RL_Ramp/README.md

 - Adjust the `delay_probability` variable to increase the number of vehicles experiencing delayed information.

 > **Note:**
-> In all testing scripts, you can set the `use_model` variable to `False` to experiment with the **No control** scenario.
+> In all testing scripts, you can set the `use_model` variable to `False` to experiment with the **Fixed-Control** scenario.
 In this case, traffic lights are switched at fixed intervals of 30 seconds.

 ## Setup and Installation